 I think owning your space, don't wait until you are asked.
 Don't wait to make a contribution until you feel smart enough, confident enough, experienced enough.
 Jump in, ask what would be helpful, ask what the parameters are and give it a red hot go!
 Those are the people that I would notice.

-I have a list of cards that are by my bed and they just have pictures on them and they kind of goals and ideas, they are anything from work related to travel related to personal items and I look at those every morning when I wake up, it just takes me five minutes.
+I have a list of cards that are by my bed and they just have pictures on them and they are kind of goals and ideas, they are anything from work related to travel related to personal items and I look at those every morning when I wake up, it just takes me five minutes.

 I'd like to say that I meditate but now that I have a small child that often wakes up before I do, the meditation thing has gone out of the window.
 Then in the evening I have a rule that there's no screens after 8 p.m., my phone goes onto do not disturb.
 That gives me a chance to wind down, get out of my day and just to get back into my body a little before I go to bed.